ttab/elephant-repository/README.md

 The database schema is defined using numbered [tern](https://github.com/jackc/tern) migrations in "./schema/".
 Initialise the schema by running `mage sql:migrate`.
 Set the `CONN_STRING` environment variable to run the `mage sql:*` operations against a remote database.

-Create a reporting role for the reports subsystem using `mage reportinguser`.
-Add the necessary replication permission using `mage replicationpermissions`.
-These operations can't be executed against a remote database, as they make assumptions about database and user names.

-Start a local minio instance and the necessary buckets using `mage s3:minio s3:bucket elephant-archive s3:bucket elephant-reports`.
+Start a local minio instance and the necessary buckets using `mage s3:minio s3:bucket elephant-archive s3:bucket elephant-assets`.

 Queries are defined in "./postgres/query.sql" and are compiled using [sqlc](https://sqlc.dev/) to a `Queries` struct in "./postgres/query.go".
 Run `make sql:generate` to compile queries.